martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | NBA    | 0.35             |
 | MLB    | 0.34             |

-And there we have it, the NHL is the <a href="https://youtu.be/4CMGYetKKP8?t=11s" target="_blank">most competitive league</a> with competitiveIndex score of 0.49.
+And there we have it; the NHL is the <a href="https://youtu.be/4CMGYetKKP8?t=11s" target="_blank">most competitive league</a> with competitiveIndex score of 0.49.
 The NFL is close behind with a score of 0.47.
 Next, I will create an <a href="https://shiny.rstudio.com/gallery/" target="_blank">R Shiny</a> application that will allow us to manipulate the point thresholds for the various categories.
 For now, thanks for reading and be sure to send me a message with your thoughts.

 <strong>Update:</strong>